Hotel Phoenix Copenhagen: Hotel Stadt Hamburg

-No. 277 wqs home to 16 residents in three households at the 1840 census.
+No. 277 was home to 16 residents in three households at the 1840 census.
 Joh.
 Pet.
-Kulander, another hotelier, resided on the first floor with his wife Anna Cathrine Niske, two young unmarried women, two male servant and three maids.
-Luis Urban Jürgensen, an astronomical clock maker, resided on the second floor with his wife Annette Horstmann, their three-year-old son Urban August Jürgensen, one male servant and one maid.
+Kulander, another hotelier, resided on the first floor with his wife Anna Cathrine Niske, two young unmarried women, two male servants and three maids.
+Louis Urban Jürgensen, an astronomical clock maker, resided on the second floor with his wife Annette Horstmann, their three-year-old son Urban August Jürgensen, one male servant and one maid.
 Henriette Petersen (née Zinck), a widow, resided on the same floor with her daughter Susanne Petersen.

 Hotel Phoenix opens

 In 1847 No. 177 and No. 277 were both acquired by an aktieselskab and merged into a single property (referred to as No. 188 & 277).
 The old buildings were subsequently demolished and Hotel Phønix opened in a new building in 1848.
 The hotel was frequently used for housing guests of the nobility as well as the royal family.

 The hotel was privately owned from 1883 to 1919.
 In 1891, Carl Neiiendam bought the hotel from the grocer Christopher Emil Sødring.
 He was appointed to Royal Court Hotelier after the hotel had been used for housing some of the guests for King Christian IX and Queen Louise's fold wedding in 1892.
 Carl Neiiendam sold the hotel in 1917.

+From 1919 to 1939, it hosted the legation of the Second Polish Republic to Denmark.

 Closure and reopening

 Hotel Phoenix was confiscated by the occupying German forces during World War II.
-The building was used as local headquarters of the German Navy.
+The building was used as the local headquarters for the German Navy.